dayton-notes/medicine/content/01-Body Systems/Neurology/Neuroleptic Malignant Syndrome.md

 #### **epidemiology**

-- The risk of NMS is on the order of ~0.01-0.04% among people exposed to antipsychotics.
+- The risk of NMS is on the order of ~0.01-0.04% among people exposed to [[antipsychotics]].
 - There doesn't appear to be any dramatic age or sex predominance.
 - Historical trends towards higher rates among young men may simply represent patients treated with higher doses of neuroleptics.
 - There are a few case reports of NMS arising _within_ the ICU, as a nosocomial complication of antipsychotic administration.
 Diagnosis of nosocomial NMS is challenging (e.g., the development of fever and altered mental status may initially be attributed to sepsis).